 I wasn’t really scared of myself—it was just a normal thing that I had.
 I was fortunate enough to be able to turn to my dad.
 I was lucky in that regard, but I experienced stigma from other people as soon as they kind of figured it out.

 “For example, I was once tagged in a Facebook post about psychiatric medication, and someone commented, ‘Oh my gosh, you’re schizophrenic?
 Why don’t you just kill yourself?’

-This is what I would tell other women in my situation: It doesn’t define you.
+This is what I would tell other people in my situation: It doesn’t define you.
 The illness is just a thing that makes your brain not work the same as everyone else’s.
-I think if a lot of women keep that in mind, that the things that are more important are that you’re a great mother and you’re a hard worker at work—whatever you’re passionate about, that’s what you need to focus on.
+I think if a lot of people keep that in mind, that the things that are more important are that you’re a great person and you’re a hard worker at work—whatever you’re passionate about, that’s what you need to focus on.
 These people who stigmatize you, they are stigmatizing the illness, not you.

 Still, I wonder: what is nature and what is nurture?
 What in me is the result of natural processes, gene selection, a millennia of selective breeding coming down to create a female hominid with brown eyes, brown hair, and a bad attitude, and how much of that is a result of environmental factors, the way I was raised, the people around me?
 Where do I draw the line between chemical and insubstantial?